 Tournaments around the country and the world had different and inconsistent rules and players did not know what to expect when they entered an event.
 In 2001, Matt traveled to the world’s biggest poker stage, the World Series of Poker hoping to get poker directors to work together to form standardized rules.
 He was met with a roadblock, but the path was cleared when a friend (Linda Johnson) agreed to provide a forum for tournament directors to convene.
 Out of that meeting the Tournament Directors Association (TDA) was formed.
 The TDA has become the worldwide standard for tournament rules and is now used in most major tournaments including the WSOP.

 In 2002, Matt was invited to direct the World Series of Poker at a critical time and watched the cash prizes in the main event grow from $6,000,000 to more than $25,000,000 in 2004.
 During his tenure at the WSOP, the transformation of both televised poker and the internet boom was taking place.
 Call it being at the right place at the right time, or persistence and hard work, but Savage ascended to become the world’s top poker tournament director.
 In 2003, he was awarded the inaugural Benny Binion award for outstanding service in the poker industry.
 Matt has currently appeared on more than 300 televised poker shows on ESPN, GSN, Fox Sports, Travel Channel, and numerous others.
 Matt was also the host of a nationally televised show called “Inside Poker,” and is an actor in the Warner Brothers movie “Lucky You,” in which he worked with actors Drew Barrymore, Robert Duvall, and Eric Bana.
 Matt currently has the position of Tournament Director at Commerce Casino in Los Angeles which is the world’s largest poker room and at Bay 101 which is in his hometown of San Jose.
-Recently Mat has added the title of Executive Tour Director of the World Poker Tour and tournament director of the upcoming Federated Poker League.
+Matt also currently serves as the Executive Tour Director of the World Poker Tour.

 Savage has directed events all around the world and is very proud of his achievements.
 When asked how he would like to be remembered, he answered, “I would like to be known as a person of high integrity and someone who was fair and treated everyone with respect.”